ingeknudsen/radix-example-arm-template/README.md

 The service principle creating azure resources does not have access to create new resource groups.
 This has to be done manually upfront.
 A different solution is to grant the service principle contributer on subscription level.

 Another simpler way to do do both ARM template and build/deploy to Radix, is to setup a github webhook in Radix, and have that trigger build/deploy there.
-The github action then only needs to contain the ARM template generation and maybe the setsecret if you want to automate that.
+The github action then only needs to contain the ARM template generation and maybe the setsecret if you want to automate that